-- Investments shall be confined to publicly listed, widely held securities trading on recognised stock exchanges. - Exposure to New Zealand and Australian equities shall be made up of holdings in direct equities, index funds and exchange traded and unlisted managed funds. - The majority of this allocation shall be held in large cap stocks (i.e., members of the NZX 50 Index for New Zealand equities and ASX 200 Index for Australian equities). - The New Zealand and Australian holdings shall complement each other and provide appropriate diversification.
+- Investments shall be confined to publicly listed, widely held securities trading on recognised stock exchanges. - Exposure to New Zealand and Australian equities shall be made up of holdings in direct equities (including listed property vehicles), index funds and exchange traded funds. - The majority of this allocation shall be held in large cap stocks (i.e., members of the NZX 50 Index for New Zealand equities and ASX 200 Index for Australian equities). - The New Zealand and Australian holdings shall complement each other and provide appropriate diversification.

-7.1.3 Global Equities
+7.1.5 International Equities Overview

-The primary objective of the global equities holdings is to provide capital growth, sustainable income or growth in income over time.
-It is acknowledged that this allocation has foreign currency risk.
+The primary objective of the International Equities (Developed and Emerging) allocations is to provide capital growth, sustainable income or growth in income over time.
+It is acknowledged that these allocations carry foreign currency risk to the extent they are unhedged.